-Now of all the villains from Spider-Man’s rouges gallery, Electro would probably be the last one I’d choose as the main antagonist for a feature film.
+Now, of all the villains from Spider-Man’s rouges gallery, Electro would probably be the last one I’d choose as the main villain for a feature film.
 I never found him that interesting to begin with, and he just had the dumbest looking costume.
-So I had no expectations for him in this movie, and just hoped he could entertain me on some level.
+So, I had no expectations for him in this movie, and just hoped he could entertain me on some level.
 In this regard, Electro actually surpassed my expectations.
-I loved his re-design with transparent blue skin, and Jamie Foxx did a fine job supplying the character with menace.
+I loved his re-design, with transparent blue skin, and Jamie Foxx did a fine job supplying the character with menace.
 I surprisingly loved his dub-step theme, which should be stupid, but I honestly think it works.
 No other Spider-Man villain from the movies had their own music score, and I thought this track gave the character more of a presence.
-I love how the music builds whenever the action heats up between him and our hero.
+I especially love how the music builds whenever the action heats up between him and our hero.
 Once again, the special effects of his lighting powers, and how he becomes one with electricity is fantastic.
-Unfortunately, Electro still doesn’t qualify as a good villain, in fact he feels tacked on, like he’s just their so the movie can have a super villain.
+Unfortunately, Electro still doesn’t qualify as a good villain, in fact, he feels tacked on, like he’s just there so the movie can have a super villain.
 His transition from fan boy to bad guy wasn’t handled very smoothly, and the script has no idea what to do with him as a player.
-Once he gets his electrical powers he’s immediately knocked out, held prisoner by some cartoony mad doctor, and then freed to fight in the finally.
-So as I predicted, Electro wasn't a very good villain, but credit where it's due, he was far more entertaining to watch then he had any right to be.
+Once he gets his electrical powers, he’s immediately knocked out, held prisoner by some cartoony mad doctor, and then freed to fight in the finale.
+So, as I predicted, Electro wasn't a very good villain, but credit where it's due, he was far more entertaining to watch then he had any right to be.

-The last character to address is Peter Parkers best friend Harry Osborn played by Dane DeHaan.
-His father is briefly seen played by Chris Cooper, and his death gave me the great satisfaction that I wouldn’t have to put up with the Green Goblin again.
-Of course Harry becomes a new Green Goblin of sorts, which is fine, I prefer that to strait forward rehash of the same Green Goblin from the original.
-I really liked that this movie spent more time focusing on Harry Osborn as both a friend and a victim long before he becomes a villain of any sort.
+The last character to address is Peter Parkers best friend Harry Osborn, played by Dane DeHaan.
+His father is briefly seen played by Chris Cooper, and his death gave me the great satisfaction that I wouldn’t have to put up with the Green Goblin a second time.
+Of course, Harry becomes a new Green Goblin of sorts, which is fine, I prefer that to a strait forward rehash of the same Green Goblin from the first movie.
+I really liked that this film spent more time focusing on Harry Osborn as both a friend and a victim long before he becomes a villain of any sort.
 Many have complained that it was rushed, but I thought his transformation was handled fairly well.
-Unlike Electro who just went evil for no reason, we see the progression of Harry Osborn going downhill.
+Unlike Electro, who just went evil for no reason, we see the progression of Harry Osborn going downhill.
 We also see his best efforts to do good before taking desperate actions, and that was another detail I really appreciated.
 While we don’t get the buildup lasting over several films like we did in the original trilogy, this still worked for me.
 I bought the friendship between both Harry and Peter, and I just felt more sympathy for the guy.
-Also, I really didn’t care that this Goblin had limited screen time, after all we’ve seen these Green Goblin’s in two previous movies already, so I'm done with them, lets move on.
+Also, I really didn’t care that this Goblin had limited screen time, after all, we’ve seen these Green Goblin’s in two previous movies already, so I'm done with them ... lets move on.